Regency of Algiers: Foreign relations and privateering in the 17th century

-Operating under the aegis of the Ottoman Empire, Algerian corsairs waged maritime campaigns that were both lucrative and ideologically framed as religious warfare against Christian powers engaged in conflict with Algiers.
-In the 16th and 17th centuries, the corsairs hoisted Islamic green flags adorned with crescents and stars, later replacing them with red flags in the 18th and 19th centuries.
-Internally, they acquired the status of ghazi (lit.
-'Faith warrior') and champions of jihad, which underpinned the political and religious legitimacy of the Regency's elites.

 Privateering operations were regulated by treaties with European powers.
 Algiers used privateering as a foreign policy tool to play its European counterparts against one other and hunt merchant ships, prompting European states to sign peace treaties and seek Mediterranean passes (documents that identified ships that had safe passage), allowing European states to secure lucrative cabotage trade.
 In this context, early modern European authors recognized an international respect for the Regency's sovereignty as an established government, despite still being a "nest of pirates".
 Ottoman records clearly distinguished between qursan (lit.
 'Corsair') and harami (lit.
 'Pirate'), and the Dutch jurist Hugo Grotius (1583–1645) noted that "Algiers exercised the jus ad bellum of a sovereign power through its corsairs".
 The historian Daniel Panzac stressed:

 Indeed, privateering was based on two fundamental principles: it was one of the forms of war practiced by the Maghreb against the Christian states, which conferred upon it a dimension that was at one and the same time legitimate and religious; and it was exercised in a framework defined by a state strong enough to enact its rules and control their application.